-Deacon: Hear the gospel of our Lord Jesus Christ according to Mark.All: Glory to you Lord Jesus Christ.
+Deacon: Hear the gospel of our Lord Jesus Christ according to Mark.

+All: Glory to you Lord Jesus Christ.
-When the sabbath was over, Mary Magdalene,

-and Mary the mother of James, and Salome bought spices,

-so that they might go and anoint him.
+When the sabbath was over, Mary Magdalene, and Mary the mother of James, and Salome bought spices, so that they might go and anoint him.

 And very early on the first day of the week, when the sun had risen, they went to the tomb.
-They had been saying to one another, had already been rolled back.
+They had been saying to one another, 'Who will roll away the stone for us from the entrance to the tomb?'
+When they looked up, they saw that the stone, which was very large, had already been rolled back.
 As they entered the tomb, they saw a young man, dressed in a white robe, sitting on the right side; and they were alarmed.